 Anyone else feeling super stressed out since the start of the year?
 For me I’ve been battling the flu and a stomach bacteria but I feel like I’ve fallen so far behind on my 2020 goals by being out of commission for a week.
+A calmer life is something I need right now between taking meds, doctors appointments, and everything else.

 It really highlighted for me how we prioritize doing things and making ourselves busy rather than prioritizing relieving stress.